-As allied health professionals with significant experience in workplace rehabilitation, we’ve seen firsthand the devastating impact that absence from work can have on a person’s physical and mental health; family and social relationships; and even life expectancy.
+As allied health professionals with significant experience in workplace rehabilitation, we’ve seen firsthand the devastating impact absence from work can have on an individual’s physical and mental health; family and social relationships; and even life expectancy.

 Through educating all stakeholders that returning to work has significant value and health benefits to the individual, their employer and their community; Evolution achieve safe and sustainable return to work outcomes.

 Our philosophy on the health benefits of good work is strongly supported by a growing body of evidence.

 We believe it’s important to encourage and facilitate the individual’s return to work as soon as medically appropriate - individuals have better outcomes when they recover at work.

 Evolution work closely with employers to identify suitable duties and develop effective return to work programs, to ensure that where possible they accommodate the injured individual to remain in the workplace.

 We help to create workplaces that are safe, and promote health and wellbeing as a priority for employers, whilst being aware of the commercial drivers of business.
 We understand the financial, cultural and human risks posed by absence from work to employers, and believe that inclusive workplaces with a positive culture are the most productive and profitable.

 Evolution Workplace Solutions is a signatory to the Australian Consensus Statement of the Australasian Faculty of Occupational and Environmental Medicine (AFOEM) on the Health Benefits of Work.

 For more information on our commitment to realising the health benefits of good work, click here.

 The Royal Australasian College of Physicians, Australasian Faculty of Occupational and Environmental Medicine Position Statement on Realising the Health Benefits Work,